 A recent study also found that CBD can help people who do public speaking.
 I also think this study about Cannabidiol as a Potential Treatment for Anxiety Disorders and this information about oxidative stress is really interesting, too!

 CBD Oil Benefits for Sleep

 This really goes hand in hand with the anxiety benefits for me.
-You know those nights when have so much on your mind that you just can’t shut it all off?
+You know those nights when having so much on your mind that you just can’t shut it all off?
 That’s what this helps with.
-Whether it’s a never ending to-do list or creaky noises making you nervous in an old house, the anti-anxiety properties help me relax… therefore allowing me to sleep better.
+Whether it’s a never-ending to-do list or creaky noises making you nervous in an old house, the anti-anxiety properties help me relax.
+And that helps me sleep better!

 I found this article really interesting if you’re looking for more information about this particular benefit.